needle-mirror/com.unity.ui.builder/Documentation~/FeatureList.md

 ### Canvas

-1. Can be resized via handles on the right, left, and bottom.
+1. Can be resized via handles on the right and bottom.
 1. Canvas has a minimum size.
+1. Right-clicking an element in the Canvas opens the Copy/Paste/Duplicate/Delete/Rename context menu.
 1. Can click to select element.
 1. Selecting an element inside a template instance or C# type selects the parent instance or C# element.
 1. Relative position elements have bottom, right, and bottom-right handles that change inline `height` and `width` styles.